Michael Solomonov: Career

 At the start of his career, Solomonov moved back to the United States to attend culinary school at the Florida Culinary Institute in West Palm Beach, FL.
 He then moved to Philadelphia, Pennsylvania to cook Italian cuisine at Chef Marc Vetri's upscale Italian restaurants.
 Afterwards, Solomonov took a job as a chef at Marigold Kitchen, owned by businessman Steve Cook.
 Cook and Solomonov then opened the upscale Mexican restaurant Xochitl and later co-founded the restaurant group CooknSolo.

-In 2003, his brother David was killed on Yom Kippur during an Israel Defense Forces military campaign on the border of Lebanon by three enemy snipers, for which he volunteered.
-Solomonov decided to change his focus to Israeli and Jewish cuisine.
-With the support of financier Steve Cook, Solomonov opened Zahav in 2008.
+In 2003, while patrolling the Israeli border with Lebanon near Metulla (Israel), his brother David was ambushed and shot to death by Hezbollah snipers on the Lebanese side on Yom Kippur.
+It was only three days before David’s release date from the Israeli army, after three years of mandatory military service.
+David was not supposed to be on duty that day, but he volunteered to replace a fellow soldier who wanted to go to synagogue for Yom Kippur.
+David was only 21 years old.
+David's death was one of the main factors that influenced him to change his focus to Israeli and Jewish cuisine.
+With the support of an investment banker turned chef Steve Cook, Solomonov opened Zahav in 2008.

-With his business partner Steven Cook, Solomonov is co-owner of several Philadelphia restaurants: Abe Fisher, Dizengoff, Percy Street Barbecue, Laser Wolf, and Federal Donuts, a fried chicken and donut chain.
+With his business partner Steven Cook, Solomonov is co-owner of several Philadelphia restaurants: Dizengoff, vegan falafel restaurant Goldie, Laser Wolf, Abe Fisher, Percy Street Barbecue, and Federal Donuts, a fried chicken and donut chain.
 Having participated in the South Beach Food & Wine Festival in 2013, Solomonov was able to bring Percy Street Barbecue to South Florida.
 Bill Addison, writing for Eater Philadelphia, called Chef Solomonov "the Genius of Modern Jewish Cooking" after eating at Abe Fisher, Dizengoff, and Zahav.

 Solomonov also spent a period of time consulting for David Magerman's, now closed, and Citron and Rose, a certified Kosher meat restaurant on the Main Line in Bala Cynwyd, Pennsylvania.

 In 2015, Cook and Solomonov published a cookbook based on their restaurant Zahav.
 Zahav: A World of Israeli Cuisine was nominated for a James Beard Foundation Book Award in the International cookbook category.
 Its recipe for hummus was chosen as "2015 dish of the year" by Bon Appétit.

+In 2025, Solomonov and his partner Steve Cook launched Aviv at 1 Hotel South Beach.
+It brings a fresh fusion of Israeli flavors and Miami energy, featuring dishes like Yemenite flatbread, haloumi baklava, and sea‑bean tzatziki, alongside an eclectic drink menu with Eastern Mediterranean wines They also launched their hallmark Zahav hummus into national retail stores like Wholefoods and Target.